Lukaria/CUDA_Leo_DOTS_Flocking/README.md

 ```

 #### Spatial Hashing
 How do we effectively find all neighbors?
-The first thing that comes to mind is using a Hash Map to store boid IDs.
+The first thing that comes to (my, not clever to be honest) mind is using a Hash Map to store boid IDs.
 We could hash the particle position and store its ID in a bucket.

 However, there are two problems: we have to traverse all boids to compare distances, and standard Hash Maps can cause many cache misses.
 Instead, we can divide our 3D space into cubes (cells) with an edge length equal to the largest force radius.
 With this approach, we only need to traverse the cubes closest to our particle.